prakharmrsl/easypcceo.github.io/pages/pc-cases/nas.md

 The case is incredibly small and can only support an SFX power supply, so a traditional ATX power supply is out of the question.

+If you're looking for the best NAS case on the market (aside from a dedicated prebuilt NAS case), this is the one for you.

-## Micro ATX NAS Case: Fractal Design Node 804
+## Best Micro ATX NAS Case: Fractal Design Node 804

 <div class="vid-container">
 <iframe width="560" height="315" src="https://www.youtube.com/embed/q1I86pabPZI" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 </div>

 The point of building a NAS is to save money, which is why the rest of the cases on this list aren't necessarily designed for use as a NAS.

 They're cheaper than a traditional NAS case, but still can work pretty well as a NAS system.

 The front of this case features brushed aluminum and mesh towards the bottom with a subtle curvature, exuding a minimalistic, sleek and refined feel.

 This cube case is totally badass, and if you're interested in building a NAS for your home or office, it's definitely a good option.

-Using a Micro ATX NAS case is a better idea than an ATX for most, since the point of a NAS is storing as much data as possible without taking up much room.
+Using a [Micro ATX](/budget-pcs/smallest-micro-atx-cases/) NAS case is a better idea than an [ATX](/budget-pcs/smallest-atx-cases/) for most, since the point of a NAS is storing as much data as possible without taking up much room.

 <img class="lazyload" alt="best micro atx nas" data-src="/img/cases/nas/fractal-design-node-804.jpg" />